ducktyper-ai/quackverse/README.md

 4. Run tests: `pytest`
 5. Submit a pull request

+---

 ## License

 QuackCore is licensed under the GNU GPL.
 See the LICENSE file for details.

+*Note: Certain tools built on QuackCore may be proprietary and are licensed separately.*